 This process will exclude the Antimalware Service Executable folder from the scan.

-Windows Defender is an important tool, particularly because it comes free with your Windows operating system.
-However, it can put a drain on your system’s CPU. if you carefully follow the steps we’ve described in this article, you’ll take control of the Antimalware Service Executable on your PC and keep your computer running at full speed.
+Windows Defender is an important tool because it comes free with your Windows operating system.
+However, it can put a drain on your system’s CPU.
+If you carefully follow the steps described in this article, you’ll take control of the Antimalware Service Executable on your PC and keep your computer running at full speed.

 Did you find this article informative and helpful?
-Make sure to send this master guide to everyone you work with to further enhance your team’s productivity.
+Please send this master guide to everyone you work with to enhance your team’s productivity further.
 Return to our website for deals on Microsoft Office software, as well as more helpful guides and articles related to Microsoft’s most popular productivity suite.

 Would you like to receive promotions, deals, and discounts to get our products for the best price?
 Don’t forget to subscribe to our newsletter by entering your email address below!
 Receive the latest technology news in your inbox and be the first to read our tips to become more productive.